Bonfida/solana-name-service-guide/sns-book/src/domain-name/records/records-v2.md

 # Records V2

-- Records V2 are currently in beta and susceptible to have breaking changes ⚠️
+Records V2 improves on-chain trust by introducing the `verifyStaleness` method to ensure records are not stale, and the `verifyRightOfAssociation` to ensure records are authentic.
+These functions are described in detail below.

 - Related to [SNS-IP-2](https://github.com/Bonfida/sns-ip/blob/master/proposals/sns-ip-2.md) and [SNS-IP-3](https://github.com/Bonfida/sns-ip/blob/master/proposals/sns-ip-3.md)

 ## Record V2 derivation